pmahnke/mahnke-cocktails/recipe/el_diablo.md

 - Glassware:
   - High Ball
   - On the Rocks
-- Garnish: Inverted lime rind filled with the Crème de cassis for an “interactive” garnish
+- Garnish: Inverted lime shell filled with the Crème de cassis for an “interactive” garnish
 - Special Prep: Single strain into glass, top the drink with the ginger soda